philipgeorge94/shopify-be-2022/README.md

 3. `/src`: contains the source code
 4. `/requirements.txt`
 5. `/README.md`
-6. Image files required for the Readme file
+6. `/project_utils`: Contains developer documeent, and image files required for the Readme file

 ## Best Programming Practices followed
 1. **Client-Server Architecture**: Interaction between Python frontend and Python backend follows a Client-Server Architecture pattern.
-2. **Model-View-Controller Architecture**: The Python Flask backend follows an Model-View-Controller Architecture Pattern.
+2. **Model-View-Controller Architecture**: The Python Flask backend follows a Model-View-Controller Architecture Pattern.
-3. **Modularity and Reusability: **: The code has a package structure that shows modularity.
-This has enabled reusability across functionalities.
+3. **Modularity and Re-usability**: The code has a package structure that shows modularity.
+This has enabled re-usability across functionalities.
 4. **Encapsulation**: Encapsulation has been achieved as the code is organized into classes
 5. **Type Safety / Exception Handling**: Exception handling has been included using try/except/raise blocks.
 6. **Version Control**: From the beginning of the project, **Git** has been used as a version control system.